ywu94/RecSys-Notes/README.md

 # Recommendation-Papers
- Classic papers and resources on recommendation, along with python implementation (focusing on Tensorflow-2.0).
+ Classic papers and resources on recommendation, along with python implementation (focusing on PyTorch).

  Readme to be completed......